The Day My Local River Got Choked in Plastic is the Day etee Was Born...

 With that initial test out of the way, I started adding essential oils, followed by a trace amount of non-gmo soy wax and some coniferous tree resin.
 Next I took some organic cotton cloth and infused my mixture right into it.

-After more than a year of testing, we had Developed a reusable - natural & biodegradable - way to keep food as fresh as plastic
+After more than a year of testing, we had developed a reusable - natural & biodegradable - way to keep food as fresh as plastic.

-From there the possibilities seemed endless.
+From there, the possibilities seemed endless.
 I started turning the wraps into sandwich and produce bags, which led me to waxing organic canvas and making lunch bags, market bags and totes to carry everyday items.

 I was pumped.
 It was exciting.
+Vive la revolution!

 Then one night, my wife Mandy turned to me and half jokingly said “Guess what?
 I’m pregnant again!”